 Long distance can mean just a car ride away or a day-long flight to the other side of the planet.
-Whatever it is, the same problems can arise for everyone.
-Travel for work and studies is becoming a more popular thing as people need exposure and cultural experiences.
-When getting into a long distance relationship, the best thing to have is trust.
-Trust is an essential piece to every relationship, but especially long distance relationships because there is no way to make sure the other person is not lying.
+However, no matter the mileage, the same problems always seem to arise: WHAT.
+Trust is an essential part of every relationship, but especially long distance relationships, because there is no way to make sure the other person is not lying.
 Sometimes, trust is something that you just have to do.
 But if you and your partner are having trust issues, here are a couple of tips from Joel Block, Ph.D., a certified couple’s therapist, that can help strengthen trust between you two.
 First, confide in each other.
 “If you’re open and self-revealing, your partner is more likely to be more open with you” says Block.
 Second, always tell the truth.
 Small lies will begin to evolve into bigger and bigger lies which destroy relationships.
 Just don’t lie to each other, it’s as simple as that.
 Finally, keep your promises.
 If you promise to come see him a certain week, make sure you can get those days off.
 If you promise to call after dinner, don’t watch another Gossip Girl episode before calling.
-These aren’t the only ways to improve trust, but they will definitely help with the trust issues that may come up in a relationship.
+These aren’t the only ways to improve trust, but they will definitely help.
 Trust is essential to any relationship but especially to LDRs because there is no way to truly know if the other person is telling the truth.
 These simple things are key to fixing the common problems that occur in a long distance relationship.
 When problems begin to arise, first make sure there is a strong feeling of trust between the two of you.